ember-cli/eslint-plugin-ember/docs/rules/no-component-lifecycle-hooks.md

-# Disallow usage of "classic" ember component lifecycle hooks.
+# Disallow usage of "classic" ember component lifecycle hooks

 ## Rule name: `no-component-lifecycle-hooks`

 ## Rule Details

 As most component lifecycle hooks are gone in glimmer components, this rule aims to:

 - remind the developer that those hooks no longer exist in glimmer components
 - encourage migrating away from those hooks in classic ember components